-Selection of applicants is made on a competitive basis, without regard to race, creed, sex, color, religion, marital status, sexual orientation, age, national origin, disability, or veteran status.
+Selection of applicants is made on a competitive basis, without regard to race, creed, sex, color, religion, marital status, sexual orientation, age, national origin, disability, or veteran’s status.
 A student with a baccalaureate degree from an accredited institution may apply for study in areas in which competence has been demonstrated by scholastic performance.

-Prospective students must submit an online application for admission to the Office of Student Records and Registrar.
-This application will include an official transcript of all undergraduate and graduate (if applicable) grades, and may include an official statement of scores (verbal, quantitative and analytical) received on the Graduate Record Examination (GRE), MCAT, or DAT, letters of recommendations from faculty members at accredited institutions or employment supervisors, and a personal statement.
-With the exception of those students applying for admission directly from a Master’s Degree program, the GRE examination must be taken within five years of application.
-Information regarding the GRE may be obtained from the Educational Testing Service, Princeton, NJ 08540.
-International applicants must have transcripts evaluated in a course-by-course report from World Education Services (WES) or Educational Credential Evaluators (ECE).
+Prospective students must submit an online application for admission to the Office of Enrollment Management.
+This application will include an official transcript of all undergraduate and graduate (if applicable) institutions attended, letters of recommendation from faculty members at accredited institutions or employment supervisors, and a personal statement.
+All non-United States transcripts must be evaluated on a course-by-course report from World Education Services (WES) or Educational Credential Evaluators (ECE).

-English language proficiency.
 Applicants whose native language is not English and/or who have completed their tertiary education primarily outside of the USA must submit official scores of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Pearson Test of English-Academic (PTE-A) as evidence of English language proficiency.

 However, this requirement may be waived for students who are currently enrolled at a college or university in the United States and/or who demonstrate a proficiency in written and spoken English following a personal interview.
 Admission of a student to a graduate program must be approved by the program director and by the dean of the SOPH.
-No individual may enroll in graduate level courses without proper approval and notification from the SOPH.
+No individual may enroll in graduate-level courses without proper approval and notification from the SOPH.

 Technical Standards are non-academic requirements essential for meeting the academic requirements of the programs in the Bower School of Population Health.
 Within any area of specialization, students must demonstrate competence in those intellectual and physical tasks that together represent the fundamentals of research in their chosen discipline.